jostien/rpi-rgb-led-matrix-examples/README.md

 3. Optional: Third cronjob starts the led-binary which reads out file containing the gps-data.
 4. It might take some time until the NAVILOCK finds the gps signal.
 Won't work well in a closed room.

-Found no other, more elegant way to get speed or time from gps.
-Clearly, speed can be used for controlling the speed of the shown programs.
-E.g., pong runs faster for higher gps-speeds.
+Found no other, more elegant way to get speed or time from gps yet.
+Clearly, speed needs not to be shown on the LED-matrix, it can also be used for controlling the speed of the shown programs, e.g., pong runs faster for higher gps-speeds.
+Moreover, via gpxlogger (included in gpsd or gps-client) it is possible to record the covered distance.

 ## Install libraries
 `sudo apt-get install gpsd gpsd-client python-gps`